vuejs/vue-test-utils/docs/pt-br/api/wrapper-array/destroy.md

 # destroy()

-Destroí a instância do Vue da cada um dos embrulhos do array.
+Destroí a instância do Vue da cada um dos wrappers do array.

 - **Exemplo:**